 Preparing to Disclose

-1. Assess your employment skills to determine whether you need help from your therapist or mental health agency to:
+1. Determine whether you need help from your therapist or a mental health agency to:

 - Negotiate accommodations

-2. Identify any potential accommodations you might need during the hiring process or on your first day of work
+2. Identify any potential accommodations you might need during the hiring process or on your first day of work.
+Accommodations are changes in the work tasks or environment that can help you overcome any limitations imposed by your condition.

-3. Explore your feelings about having a mental illness and about sharing that information with others — remember, no one can force you to disclose if you don’t want to
+3. Explore your feelings about having a psychiatric or mental health condition and about whether you wish to share that information with others.
+Remember, no one can force you to disclose if you don’t want to.

-4. Research potential employers’ attitudes toward mental illness and screen out unsupportive employers
+4. Research potential employers’ attitudes toward psychiatric or mental health conditions, and, if you can, screen out unsupportive employers.

 - Have they hired someone with a psychiatric disability before?
-Do they personally know someone with a mental illness?
-What positive or negative experiences have they had in employing someone with a mental illness?
-Do they show signs — newsletters, posted notices, employee education programs about mental illness, etc. — of encouraging a diverse workforce?
-Do they have a corporate culture that favors flex time, mentoring programs, telecommuting, flexible benefit plans, and other programs that help employees work efficiently and well?
+What positive or negative experiences have they had in employing someone with a psychiatric or mental health condition?
+Do they show signs (on their website, in newsletters, posted notices, employee education programs about mental health issues, etc.) of encouraging a diverse workforce?
+Do they seem to have a corporate culture that favors flex time, mentoring programs, telecommuting, flexible benefit plans, and other programs that help employees work efficiently and well?

 - Does the job have certain requirements (e.g., child care, high security, some government positions) that would put you at a disadvantage if you disclosed your diagnosis?